 - How to apply for the position

 Please make sure to indicate whether or not the internship is for undergraduate or graduate students.
-However, if the SBA feels that the internship does not meet our student’s needs, we may choose not to share it.
+However, if the School of Business feels that the internship does not meet our student’s needs, we may choose not to share it.
 If that is the case, you will receive an email notifying you of our decision.

 All interns should be mentored, trained, and supervised as appropriate to the position.
 They should be doing work that is primarily developmental in nature.
 In other words, the internship should be a learning experience for our students.
 Routine and repetitive work, such as answering phones or database entry, should comprise 25 percent or less of their time.
 Note: If your paid position has a larger component of routine and repetitive work, then we can list it as a student job instead of as an internship.